 - 20th Anniversary TARDIS Console Room.
-Once I get the console printed the way I want, I'll start building the rest of the console room as a series of slot-together panels, with working doors, scanner screen, interior door, and a little bit of corridor.
+This already exists, but I will likely create a remixed version at some point with working doors, scanner screen, interior door, and a little bit of corridor.

 - Wood-paneled Secondary Console Room.
 Same as above.
 Got a model already, primarily a case of cleaning it up for 3D printing and adding bells and whistles.

-- Cybermat larger improved version from The Wheel in Space.
+- Cybermat Specifically an improved version of the one from The Wheel in Space.
 The tiny version that came with the Tomb Cyberman was okay, but I've always has a fondness for the slightly larger version used in The Wheel in Space.
 I've tried to recreate one before, but the head is tricky.
 This is one situation where I wish I had better 3D scanning software because I've got a lovely big one that came with my Product Enterprise Cyberman that just needs to be scaled down by about 50%.

 - Morpho from The Keys of Marinus.
 A brain in a jar with eye stalks.
-I'll probably do this one if I do the Voord so they can be part of a set.
+Pretty easy stuff.

 - Ice Lord from The Seeds of Death.
-This one has a lot of texturing on the body and armor.
-It would be difficult, but I've always wanted one, so that may make it happen.
+James Lee has made one.
+It could use some additional texturing on the face and body, but I've always wanted one, so expect this figure sooner rather than later.

 - Bellal/Exxilon Native from Death to the Daleks.
 My experiments with trying to reproduce human faces to create a Dominator resulted in something that tragically looked about as good as Bellal's face.
 Slapping on some "sunglass" eyes and giving him a slightly more "piggy" nose should give me something approximating an Exxilon Native appearance.
 Smooth out the face a bit, print it dark red, and slap on a burlap cloak, and I've almost got two figures for the price of one.